Your eGuide to Breaking Your Digital Initiatives into Bite-Size Components.

 Based on my 34 years in the CRM industry working with many of the world’s best companies, I have concluded executives are not sure how best to tackle Digital Transformation.
 Companies that have struggled to tackle digital transformation typically fall short with respect to one or more of five key building blocks, namely:

 Often, they lack a roadmap that incorporates and integrates each of these elements to guide their digital transformation initiatives.
-However, it is essential that every company’s Digital Transformation initiative is based on an integrated framework where individual projects connect and feed each other, e.g., leverage Data & Analytics as a foundational platform to analyze and provide insights used in Social Media Communities, CRM, and Customer Engagement; leverage Customer Journey Mapping and Customer Experience surveys to feed the holistic customer profiles; and leverage Emerging Technologies like AI in CRM to provide “next action” step with individual clients.
+However, it is essential that every company’s Digital Transformation initiative is based on an integrated framework where individual projects connect and feed each other, e.g., leverage Data & Analytics as a foundational platform to analyze and provide insights used in Digital Customer Communities, CRM, and Customer Engagement; leverage Customer Journey Mapping and Customer Experience surveys to feed the holistic customer profiles; and leverage Emerging Technologies like AI in CRM to provide “next action” step with individual clients.

 We’ll take a closer look at each of these components.